 A RsvpAction can be used for responding to an event invitation from inside the inbox.
 The inbox renders this action by showing the details of the event and a combination of Yes/No/Maybe responses defined by the sender.

-RSVP actions in Gmail and in Inbox
+RSVP actions in Gmail

 To learn more, see the RSVP Action Reference.